kasparnau/joycreative.io/CONTRIBUTING.md

 ## 🧪 Pull Requests

-If you're working on some improvents or a bug fix, feel free to create a pull request by following these steps:
+If you're working on some improvements or a bug fix, please create a pull request by following these steps:

 1. Fork the repository.
 2. Create a new branch with a clear and descriptive name.